raystack/meteor/plugins/extractors/tableau/README.md

 | `dashboard_urn` | `tableau::{identifier}/workbook/{workbook_id}` |
 | `dashboard_source` | `tableau` |

+## MaxCompute Support

+The Tableau extractor supports extracting lineage from MaxCompute data sources connected via JDBC.
+When a Tableau workbook uses a MaxCompute connection, the extractor will:

+- Detect connections of type `maxcompute_jdbc`
+- Generate URNs in the format `maxcompute://{project}.{schema}.{table}` (defaults to `default` schema if not specified)
+- Include MaxCompute tables as upstream lineage for the dashboard

+No additional configuration is required — MaxCompute connections are detected automatically.

 ## Contributing

 Refer to the [contribution guidelines](../../../docs/docs/contribute/guide.md#adding-a-new-extractor) for information on contributing to this module.